This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-One of the key features that make a laptop like a MacBook Pro so useful is this portability.
-And the key to this portability is the fact that the computer can open and close utilizing a hinge that allows it to function similar to a notebook.
+One of the key features that make a MacBook so useful is its portability.
+And the key to this portability is the fact that the MacBook can open and close utilizing a hinge that allows it to function similar to a notebook.

 Sometimes this hinge can get loose causing the screen to have a wobbly feel or a loose feel when opening or closing the computer.